cryptosphere/boulangerie/README.md

 The usage is quite similar to the Rails example above, but we can ignore any non-Rails specific elements.

+*NOTE: Yes that description is a bit of a cop-out.
+More info about non-Rails usage coming soon!*

 ## Supported Ruby Versions

 This library supports and is tested against the following Ruby versions: